Pukaar (Pakistani TV series)

 Pukaar (پکار; lit: Call) is a 2018 Pakistani drama serial that premiered on 8 February 2018 on ARY Digital.
 It is directed by Farooq Rind and written by Adeel Razzaq.
-It stars Zahid Ahmed and Yumna Zaidi, in lead roles in their third on-screen appearance after Jugnoo and Zara Yaad Kar.
+The drama stars Zahid Ahmed and Yumna Zaidi in lead roles, in their third on-screen appearance after Jugnoo and Zara Yaad Kar.
 The serial is produced by Humayun Saeed and Shehzad Nasib under their production company Six Sigma Plus.